Jimmy Swaggart: Music

 In 1981, Swaggart received a Grammy Award nomination for Best Gospel Performance, Traditional for his album Worship.

 On June 30, 2025, one day before his death, Swaggart was inducted as part of the Southern Gospel Hall of Fame Class of 2025.

 Personal life and death

 Swaggart married Frances Anderson on October 10, 1952.
-The marriage produced one child.
-Donnie Swaggart and his son, Gabriel Swaggart, are also preachers, making four generations of the Swaggart family to have become involved in ministerial work.
+The couple had one child, Donnie Swaggart.
+Donnie and his son Gabriel are also preachers, making four generations of the Swaggart family to be involved in televangelism.

 Although Swaggart was known as a leading figure in the emergence of the Christian Right, he had no political affiliation.

 On June 15, 2025, it was reported that Swaggart had been hospitalized and was in intensive care after going into cardiac arrest at his home.
 His son, Donnie Swaggart, stated of his father: "Without a miracle, his time will be short."

 Swaggart died in Baton Rouge on July 1, 2025, at age 90.